ggez/good-web-game/README.md

     <img width="90%" src="about/supported_platforms.svg">
 </p>

 Note that we don't give any guarantees for iOS / macOS support, as we currently simply don't have Macs lying around to test it on.
-It _should_ work just fine though.
+In theory, it _should_ work though.

 ## Status

-"good-web-game" implements most of the ggez 0.6.1 API.
+"good-web-game" implements most of the ggez 0.7.0 API.

 ### Differences

 * boilerplate code differs slightly, [as shown here](https://github.com/PSteinhaus/PSteinhaus.github.io/tree/main/ggez/web-examples#ggez-animation-example)
-* audio API differs slightly due to use of `quad-snd` instead of `rodio` for easy portability
+* audio API differs somewhat due to use of `quad-snd` instead of `rodio` for easy portability
 * if you want to run on the web, shaders have to be written in GLSL100, due to support for WebGL1
 * API for creation of shaders and their corresponding uniform structs differs slightly, but the workflow remains the same, see [the `shader` example](examples/shader.rs)

 ### Missing / Not available:

-* ggez (and therefore good-web-game) loads files in a blocking fashion, which doesn't work on Wasm (and is also currently not supported on mobile)
+* ggez (and therefore good-web-game) usually loads files in a blocking fashion, which doesn't work on WASM
+  * loading files asynchronously is possible through [`load_file_async`](https://docs.rs/good-web-game/0.5.0/good_web_game/filesystem/fn.load_file_async.html) everywhere though
 * filesystem with writing access (if you need it take a look at [`quad-storage`](https://github.com/optozorax/quad-storage))
 * writing your own event loop (doesn't make much sense on callback-only platforms like HTML5)
 * spatial audio (overall audio support is still relatively limited)